pierregillon/Watson.Api/README.md

 # Libraries
 * [CQRSLite](https://github.com/gautema/CQRSlite)

+# Features
+- Highlight text in a web page and report it

 # In progress
 As a member of the Watson fact checker community, I must be able to
-- Indicate investigating fact count in the present web page
 - Link 2 facts
 - Qualify a fact relation (confirm => infirm)
 - List all related fact of a fact
-- Indicate a suspected fact is interesting and further investigation needed
+- Vote a suspected fact is interesting and further investigation needed
-- Indicate a fact is not a fact.
-Remove needed.
+- Vote a fact is not a fact and must be removed
 - Qualify document (scientific, politic, non professional blog) to estimate quality and pertinence
 - Hide unimportant words in a fact, replaced by [...]